Five Easy Steps To Do Buteyko Breathing Exercises

-If you are having difficulties to relax, I recommend starting your breathing session by listening to Breathing Normalization Meditations, especially the first one of this series.
+If you are having difficulties relaxing, I recommend starting your breathing session by listening to Breathing Normalization Meditations, especially the first one of this series.
 Close your eyes and listen to this guided meditation before you start doing Breath Holds.
 It will help you to relax at the same time maintaining reduced breathing.
 Try to come back to the same mental and physical state during each minute in between Breath Holds.

 4. When you complete the session of breathing exercises, wait for a minute or two, and measure your Control Pause again.
 As usual, you need to do it gently.

 5. Then, compare this Control Pause with the one you took before the session.
 Is it higher, lower, or the same?
 Here is an example: if your Before-Control Pause was 6 seconds and your After-Control Pause is 10 seconds, the result is positive.
 An increased Control Pause indicates breathing improvement.